Apply to run an Innovation Project

 This programme is funded by the Arts and Humanities Research Council and Global Challenges Research Fund, and is being coordinated by the University of Nottingham in collaboration with the Universities of Roehampton, York, Bournemouth, Cambridge, Uppsala (Sweden), Ulster and Eduardo Mondlane (Mozambique).
 The programme ends in September 2021.

-Download our application packs for innovative projects below:
+Download our application pack for innovative projects below: